muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 avg of 5-6, roughly arriving half a million.
 Anatolia at this point already had 7-8 million.

-There are claims of 1 million, but if we follow them to their original source, we reach B. Lewis, an historian oddball who is a TR nationalist (but American), married to an Otto female royalty (whose family fled TR, settled in UK after being kicked out by Kemal).
-Lewis is also an avid Armenian Holocoust denier.
+There are claims of 1 million, but if we follow the references up to its original source, we reach a B. Lewis, an historian oddball who is quite fond of a TR nationalist (but is American), married to an Otto female royalty (whose family fled TR, settled in UK after being kicked out by Kemal), and also known as an avid Armenian Holocoust denier.